dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/K3s/Certificate_with_k3s+traefik/README.md

 ***1. Set up the k3s Cluster***

-Here is my file k3s cluster det up in detail. <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/tree/main/K3s/Cluster-setup">Click here</a>
+Here is my file k3s cluster set-up andd running it in detail. <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/tree/main/K3s/Cluster-setup">Click here</a>

+***2. Install cert-manager***

+Once our cluster is up and running, we can now install Cert-manager.
+Read more about Cert-manager <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/wiki/TLS-in-Kubernetes#cert-manager">here</a>